PREPARING YOU FOR GOING HOME

 Discharge summary

-When you leave hospital you will be given a discharge summary, and your GP will receive an electronic copy.
-This includes information about your presenting problem, your operation/procedure and any follow-up required.
+When you leave the hospital, you will be given a discharge summary, and your GP will receive an electronic copy.
+This includes information about your presenting problem, your operation/procedure, and any follow-up required.
 Your family doctor also receives a copy of the summary.
 If you need to visit your family doctor or an after-hours doctor, please remember to take this discharge summary with you.

 Discharge time